Xemar5/aseprite-prefabs/README.md

 ## Features
 1. Nesting images or whole projects (even with multiple layers) inside other projects
-2. Prefab instances automatically update when we go back to the sprite tab containing them
+2. Prefab instances automatically update when we make a change in the prefab itself
+   1. You can place the prefab and the sprite containing prefab instances side by side to see the changes in realtime
 3. Any number of different prefabs (images/projects) can be added to a single project
 4. Any number of prefab instances can be used (each instance needs a separate layer)
 5. Supports displaying a selected frame in the prefab instance
 6. Undo/redo support
 7. Upon opening the `Prefab Window`, all images/projects used as prefabs are opened aswell
-9. Prefab layers will change their color depending on the state of the prefab
+8. Prefab layers will change their color depending on the state of the prefab
-  10. Active (bright green) - the prefab instance is actively being updated
+  1. Active (bright green) - the prefab instance is actively being updated
-  11. Empty (dark green) - no prefab is currently selected for this layer (the selected option is \[empty])
+  2. Empty (dark green) - no prefab is currently selected for this layer (the selected option is \[empty])
-  12. Missing (red) - file associated with the prefab is not opened.
+  3. Missing (red) - file associated with the prefab is not opened.
 All prefab files

 ## How to install
 1. Download the [Prefabs.aseprite-extension](https://github.com/Xemar5/aseprite-prefabs/blob/main/Prefabs.aseprite-extension) file